 - What kind of programs does the facility have?
 For example, does it have a renowned cancer unit or a great pediatric program?

 Now that we’ve provided some examples of common interview questions and answers asked in a nursing interview, it’s time to provide some questions for you to ask your interviewer.
 Asking questions of your interviewer shows that you’re interested in the position and helps you gain a greater sense of what the job will be like.

 What is your company’s culture like?

 This question is important for any position.
 A company’s culture impacts every decision that is made and you want to make sure that your values and the company’s values align.
-Some companies may over emphasize efficiency and lose sight of developing healthy interaction between nurses on and off the job.
+Some companies may over-emphasize efficiency and lose sight of developing healthy interactions between nurses on and off the job.